Fritz Hoffmann-La Roche: Professional career

 In 1894, he formed a company with Max Carl Traub (1855–1919) called Hoffmann, Traub & Co., which manufactured a limited range of pharmaceutical and chemical products.
 His father contributed the majority of the capital, and Traub some patents and contracts.
 In 1896, Traub left the company and it was renamed F. Hoffmann-La Roche & Co.
+In the same year, Hoffmann employed the well regarded chemist Emil Christoph Barell, who was a noted personality in the company until the 1950s.
+He was responsible for the development of Sirolin, cough medication, that despite its ineffectiveness made the company commercially very successful.